Ajordat/GCP-serverless-demo/README.md

 Obviously the current application is very limited as it's just a VM running our application.
 We are missing out scalability and portability.
 In order to fix this, we could deploy the application to a serverless product such as Cloud Run.

 To achieve this, we want to use Docker to pack our application into a container ([why Docker?][4]).
 With it, we can run the resulting image to whatever product we want (Cloud Run, GAE Flex, GKE, etc).
-For this purpose we have created the `Dockerfile` file.
+For this purpose we have created the [`Dockerfile`][3] file.
 I want to clarify some concepts about Docker:

 1. We have a Python application that we want to end up running in a container.
    * A Docker container is nothing more than a running instance of our application.